The Ayatollah (football celebration): Supporters: Cardiff City

 The Ayatollah is now performed by the supporters of Cardiff City at every match.
 They, in turn, sing for each stand at their former home ground Ninian Park and current home ground Cardiff City Stadium to "Do the Ayatollah".
 During matches, players performing well in the game, or players who have just been brought on during the match, are called to "Do the Ayatollah".
-Arsenal's former Cardiff player, Aaron Ramsey, also celebrated his second goal against Cardiff by doing the Ayatollah in a premier league match in November 2013.
+Arsenal's former Cardiff player, Aaron Ramsey, also did not celebrate his second goal against Cardiff, instead doing the Ayatollah in a Premier League match in November 2013.

 Other people in the ground are also often called on to perform the move, including the team's manager, away fans, former players on opposing sides (although managers of the teams have strongly discouraged it so it is rarely performed), and police officers on duty at the match.

 Doing the Ayatollah has also become popular for famous Cardiff fans to do when celebrating.
 The ex-Wales rugby union team captain Gareth Thomas often performed the Ayatollah after scoring a try, the swimmer David Davies performed the Ayatollah on the podium while receiving his medal at the 2006 Commonwealth Games and at the 2008 Olympics, and the cricketer Simon Jones also used the celebration after taking the wicket of Simon Katich during the 2005 Ashes series.
 Mark Webster, winner of the 2008 BDO World Darts Championship, also performed the Ayatollah after winning the title.
 The Ayatollah has also been used by ice hockey fans of the Cardiff Devils when winning the Play-off Championship in 1999.
 The Big Brother housemate and Cardiff supporter David Vaughan frequently did the Ayatollah after winning tasks in the house in 2010.

 Former Cardiff players and footballers who are fans of Cardiff have often performed the Ayatollah at the home grounds of the Bluebirds' bitter rivals Swansea City.
 The midfielder Gavin Williams, a lifelong Cardiff fan, performed it at Vetch Field after scoring against them for his former club Yeovil Town, and the former Cardiff player Christian Roberts performed the Ayatollah when he scored against them at the Liberty Stadium after being verbally abused throughout the match for being a former Cardiff player.
 The Nottingham Forest winger Arron Davies said that he would love to become the first player to "do the Ayatollah" at Wembley Stadium had he and his then team, Yeovil Town, reached the Football League One play-off final.
 The former player Joe Ledley performed the Ayaltollah while celebrating Crystal Palace's late won point at the Liberty on 2 March 2014.
 Cameron Jerome celebrated his goal in a 1–0 for Norwich away at Cardiff on 4 February 2017.